giordebug/verbamanent/docs/source/models/xtts.md

 ### Training

 #### Easy training
-To make `XTTS_v2` GPT encoder training easier for beginner users we did a gradio demo that implements the whole fine-tuning pipeline.
+To make `Xtts_v2` GPT encoder training easier for beginner users we did a gradio demo that implements the whole fine-tuning pipeline.
 The gradio demo enables the user to easily do the following steps:

-- Preprocessing of the uploaded audio or audio files in 🐸 TTS coqui formatter
+- Preprocessing of the uploaded audio or audio files in 🐸 tts coqui formatter
-- Train the XTTS GPT encoder with the processed data
+- Train the Xtts GPT encoder with the processed data
 - Inference support using the fine-tuned model

 The user can run this gradio demo locally or remotely using a Colab Notebook.

 ##### Run demo on Colab
-To make the `XTTS_v2` fine-tuning more accessible for users that do not have good GPUs available we did a Google Colab Notebook.
+To make the `Xtts_v2` fine-tuning more accessible for users that do not have good GPUs available we did a Google Colab Notebook.

 The Colab Notebook is available [here](https://colab.research.google.com/drive/1GiI4_X724M8q2W-zZ-jXo7cWTV7RfaH-?usp=sharing).

-To learn how to use this Colab Notebook please check the [XTTS fine-tuning video]().
+To learn how to use this Colab Notebook please check the [Xtts fine-tuning video]().

 If you are not able to acess the video you need to follow the steps:

 1. Open the Colab notebook and start the demo by runining the first two cells (ignore pip install errors in the first one).
 2. Click on the link "Running on public URL:" on the second cell output.
 3. On the first Tab (1 - Data processing) you need to select the audio file or files, wait for upload, and then click on the button "Step 1 - Create dataset" and then wait until the dataset processing is done.
-4. Soon as the dataset processing is done you need to go to the second Tab (2 - Fine-tuning XTTS Encoder) and press the button "Step 2 - Run the training" and then wait until the training is finished.
+4. Soon as the dataset processing is done you need to go to the second Tab (2 - Fine-tuning Xtts Encoder) and press the button "Step 2 - Run the training" and then wait until the training is finished.
 Note that it can take up to 40 minutes.
-5. Soon the training is done you can go to the third Tab (3 - Inference) and then click on the button "Step 3 - Load Fine-tuned XTTS model" and wait until the fine-tuned model is loaded.
+5. Soon the training is done you can go to the third Tab (3 - Inference) and then click on the button "Step 3 - Load Fine-tuned Xtts model" and wait until the fine-tuned model is loaded.
 Then you can do the inference on the model by clicking on the button "Step 4 - Inference".

 ##### Run demo locally

 To run the demo locally you need to do the following steps:
-1. Install   🐸 TTS following the instructions available [here](https://tts.readthedocs.io/en/dev/installation.html#installation).
+1. Install   🐸 tts following the instructions available [here](https://tts.readthedocs.io/en/dev/installation.html#installation).
-2. Install the Gradio demo requirements with the command `python3 -m pip install -r TTS/demos/xtts_ft_demo/requirements.txt`
+2. Install the Gradio demo requirements with the command `python3 -m pip install -r tts/demos/xtts_ft_demo/requirements.txt`
-3. Run the Gradio demo using the command `python3 TTS/demos/xtts_ft_demo/xtts_demo.py`
+3. Run the Gradio demo using the command `python3 tts/demos/xtts_ft_demo/xtts_demo.py`
 4. Follow the steps presented in the [tutorial video](https://www.youtube.com/watch?v=8tpDiiouGxc&feature=youtu.be) to be able to fine-tune and test the fine-tuned model.